All About Autumn- Metal Five Element

 These are some of our favorite essential oils to use during this time of year:

-Essential Oil Applications strengthen the respiratory and digestive systems and can be used in diffusing, nasal inhaler, room or shower spritzer, bath, massage or body oil.
+Essential Oil Applications strengthen the respiratory and digestive systems and can be used in diffusing, nasal inhalers, room or shower spritzers, baths, massage, or body oil.

-* Nasal inhaler: Saturate the felt wick of a nasal inhaler with a blend of fir (Abies alba), cypress (Cupressus sempervirens) and eucalyptus (Eucalyptus radiata).
-Substitute eucalyptus (Eucalyptus radiata) with spruce (Picea mariana) for children under 10 years of age.
+Substitute eucalyptus (Eucalyptus radiata) with black spruce (Picea mariana) for children under 10 years of age.

 Application: Inhale as needed to keep sinuses clear.

-* Shower Spritzer: In a 2oz. glass spray bottle, mix 15 drops of an essential oil blend into 1 tsp. of vegetable glycerin, shake well, and then add the liquid component of water and/or hydrosol.
-Suggested blend for a shower spritzer: 5 drops of each; fir (Abies alba), black spruce (Picea mariana), and manuka (Leptospermum scoparium).
-Application: Spray liberally into the corners of the shower before turning on the hot water.
+Shower Spritzer Blend In a 2oz. glass spray bottle, mix 15 drops of an essential oil blend into 1 tsp. of jojoba oil or Solubol, shake well, and then add the liquid component of water and/or hydrosol.
+Suggested blend for a shower spritzer: 5 drops of each: Fir (Abies alba) Black Spruce (Picea mariana) Manuka (Leptospermum scoparium) or Tea Tree (Melaleuca alternifolia) Application: Spray liberally into the corners of the shower before turning on the hot water.

 May you enjoy a healthy autumn season!